 - Regular college courses will be offered each academic semester as students' progress toward a degree.
-Degree plans are developed and academic advisors work closely with students to complete in a timely fashion. - Certificates, workforce training and industry certifications will occur off of the regular academic calendar.
+Degree plans are developed and academic advisors work closely with students to complete in a timely fashion. - Industry certifications will occur all year. - Freshman Living and Learning will be a full year experience beginning in year 2.